downloadpgm/spark_own_documentation/Spark cluster managers and components.md

 2. Capacity scheduler: it was designed for sharing of a single YARN cluster by different organizations, and it guarantees that each organization will always have a certain amount of resources available (guaranteed capacity) defined by a queue.
 Each queue’s capacity determines the percentage of cluster resources that can be used by applications submitted to it.
 A hierarchy of queues can be set up, so that sub-queues (sub-organizations) can share the resources of a single queue.
 3. Fair scheduler: it tries to assign resources so that all applications get (on average) an equal share.
 Like the capacity scheduler, it also organizes applications into queues.
 The fair scheduler also supports application priorities (some applications should get more resources than others) and minimum capacity requirements.
 It also enables preemption, meaning when an application demands resources, the fair scheduler can take some resources from other running applications.

+NOTICE: more on limitations, check Spark Definitive Guide, Cap 17, pag 293